More Articles

 How important is wildlife knowledge before starting field guide training?

 Wildlife knowledge on day one matters far less than your willingness to learn and your attitude toward the training process.
 Students who arrive with curiosity, enthusiasm, and openness to every experience typically thrive, regardless of their starting knowledge level.
 The training is designed to build the skills and knowledge you need.
+A student who is eager to grow will always outperform someone who believes they already know enough.

 What’s the difference between students who thrive and those who struggle during training?